icshwi/e3-mrfioc2/.github/PULL_REQUEST_TEMPLATE.md

 # CHANGELOG

-Please add a description of your change here, it will be automatically prepended to the `CHANGELOG.md` file.
+Please add a description of your change with the relevant tags, it will be automatically prepended to the `CHANGELOG.md` file:

-* Added
-* Changed
-* Removed
-* Fixed
+- feat: A new feature.
+- fix: A bug fix.
+- docs: Documentation only changes.
+- style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc).
+- refactor: A code change that neither fixes a bug nor adds a feature.
+- perf: A code change that improves performance.
+- test: Adding missing tests.
+- chore: Changes to the build process or auxiliary tools and libraries such as documentation generation.